LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

 #### 4. Create your State:

-Here we have created the state of the todo, it contails the global state of the todo list.
+Here we have created the state of the todo, it contains the global state of the todo list.
-Create folder `state` and put the `todo-state.ts` file and add below code
+Create a folder `state` and put the `todo-state.ts` file and add below code
 ```typescript

 // File name todo-state.ts